FAQs

 • Storms

-I Survived Hurricane Katrina, 2005; the Joplin Tornado, 2011; the Children’s Blizzard, 1888; the Japanese Tsunami, 2011, I Survived the Galveston Hurricane 1900
+I Survived the Japanese Tsunami, 2011 (chapter book and graphic novel); I Survived the Galveston Hurricane 1900

-• Fires, Earthquakes, Disasters
+• Fires, Earthquakes, Disasters, and Pandemics

 • Respect for Wildlife